Are you currently pregnant and feeling overwhelmed by all of the genetic testing options that are available during pregnancy?

 Common reasons for Prenatal Genetic Counseling Consultation

 GSF genetic counselors see individuals for a wide spectrum of questions or concerns related to planning a pregnancy.
-Some of the more common reasons someone may seek a Preconception Genetic Counseling Consultation include:
+Some of the more common reasons someone may seek a Prenatal Genetic Counseling Consultation include:

 Many patients and families can also benefit from genetic counseling with no specific indication.